handsontable/hyperformula/docs/guide/custom-functions.md

 ### Optional parameters

-Using optional parameters, you can set your function to:
+Using optional parameters, you can configure your function to:
 * Use the [array arithmetic mode](arrays.md)
 * Treat reference or range arguments as arguments that don't create dependency
 * Inline range arguments to scalar arguments